Halkreen/poe-secondscreen/README.md

 - Select your class from the dropdown.
 - Click "Next"
 - Put your client.txt location.
 It's a one time thing, it is used to track your in-game evolution.
 This file is located in the `logs` folder in the PoE installation directory.
 For example, mine is at : `C:/Program Files (x86)/Steam/steamapps/common/Path of Exile/logs/client.txt` so this is what I would put in this field (don't forget the `client.txt` part !)
-- Click "Next"
+- Click "Next".
+Two choices here:
-- Import your file with "Import leveling file" button
+  - Import your file with "Import leveling file"
+  - Paste your POB pastebin link and click "Import PoB" (⚠️ See PoB Format section !! ⚠️)
 - Put the application window on your second screen
 - Play _PoE_
 - When you reach the next level threshold, the gems and link will change, **highlighting the new additions, and where they come from**.
 Use it to make the appropriate changes in your character !
+- If you use the PoB, `Ctrl + Alt + P` will show the final passive tree.
+If you don't have the PoB, you should have a step-by-step notable passives to pick up.
 - Enjoy your leveling !
 - (Optional) Use the _"Socket to look for"_ section if you want to have some notes about which item you should pick

+# ⚠️ Version 1.2.0

+It's finally here !

+PoE Second Screen v1.20 introduces **POB support** along with a few changes.
+Check the PoB Format section to see how this work

 # 📝 Leveling file

-Here's how the JSON should be organized:
+Here's how the JSON should be organized, if you chose the leveling file way:

 ```typescript
     {